stat545ubc-2023/mda-Sebastian-Santana-Ort/Mini-Projec-1.md

 > In this case, I would be interested in knowing: are values for
 > area_mean consistent across diagnositc groups?
 It is possible that the
-> average area values varies between those that have a malignant tumor.
+> average area values vary between those that have a malignant tumor or
+> not.

 <!----------------------------------------------------------------------------->